MorturaLaura/Projects/README.md

 # Projects
-Projects in Python, Machine Learning, Data Visualization, Deep Learning and NLP
+The main aim in this repository is to create projects that will help me develop my skills in Python and Data Science (Machine Learning, Data Visualization - Power BI, Deep Learning and NLP).